Rules of the Game

 - A player may only play for ONE team.

-- Teams may add players to their roster up until the last game of round robin play.
+- Teams may add players to their roster up until the start of their second game.

-- Players may not “jump” leagues or teams.
+- Players may not “jump” teams.
 Failure to observe this rule will result in a forfeit.

 NUMBER OF PLAYERS